jenlampton/conduct/code_of_conduct.md

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If a community member engages in unacceptable behavior at an event, the event organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the event without warning (and without refund in the case of a paid event).
+If a community member engages in unacceptable behavior at an event, the event organizers may take any appropriate action, up to and including a temporary ban or permanent expulsion from the event without warning (and without refund in the case of a paid event).
+An "approproate action" should protect other members of the community, and should be not a punitive attempt or a punishmnent for bad behavior.

 ## 7. Reporting Guidelines